cisagov/cool-accounts/users/README.md

 Note that this account must be bootstrapped after the "terraform" account.
 This is because initially there are no resources in this account that can access the remote shared Terraform state, and also because there is no IAM role that can be assumed to build out those resources.
-Therefore you must first apply this Terraform code
-with:

-* No backend configuration, so that the state is created locally.
-* Using programmatic credentials for AWSAdministratorAccess as obtained for the COOL "users" account from the AWS SSO page.
+Therefore you must first apply this Terraform code using programmatic credentials for AWSAdministratorAccess as obtained for the COOL "terraform" and "users" accounts from the AWS SSO page.

 To do this, follow these steps:

-1. Comment out all the content in the `backend.tf` file.
+1. Comment out the `profile = "cool-terraform-backend"` line in the `backend.tf` file.
+Directly below that, uncomment the `profile = "cool-terraform-account-admin"` line.
 1. Comment out the `assume_role` block in `provider.tf` and directly below that uncomment the line `profile = "cool-users-account-admin"`.
 1. Create a new AWS profile called `cool-users-account-admin` in